AP CSA Unit 1 Exam (2025) - Objects, Methods & Expressions

 Answer: C

-x++ returns 5 (x → 6), ++x makes it 7 → 5 + 7 = 12.
+x++ returns 5 (then x becomes 6), ++x increments first (x becomes 7) then returns 7.
+So 5 + 7 = 12.

 Question 16

-Which statement about parameters is TRUE?
+Which statement about method parameters in Java is TRUE?

 Answer: C

-The reference is copied, not the object itself.
+Java passes everything by value.
+For objects, the reference is copied, not the object itself.

 Question 17